RenanMsV/StudioWidgets/README.md

 ```

 #### LabeledRadioButton.lua
-Creates a component containing a label and a radio button
+Creates a component containing a label and a radio button.

 #### LabeledSlider.lua
 A component comprising a label and a slider control.